aliclark/the_wooden_sword/Indra’s Net as Venn Diagram.md

 1. "Interbeing" is a word that captures the wide-ranging interconnectedness which is described in this theory.

-1. Maybe ontological possibility is the only rule after all?
+1. But maybe ontological possibility is the only rule after all? - That which is completely irregular quickly ceases to be possibly extant.